Moonshine-IDE/MoonshineWebsite/docs/recaptcha/royale/index.md

 ![](img/better-json.png)

-#### Adding ReCaptcha
+#### Adding reCAPTCHA
-With the rest of the communication in place adding ReCaptcha is pretty easy.
+With the rest of the communication in place adding reCAPTCHA is pretty easy.
 All we need to do is:
 - add a tracker to our page
 - when the button is clicked request an action token from google
-- pass the token together with the data to the Back End
+- pass the token together with the data to the back-end

 ###### Step 26
 Go to `src/resources/jewel-index-template.html`.